What is a homeowner loan?

 Some lenders will charge fees as part of your loan agreement, so you’ll need to take these into account when you’re budgeting.
 They might include:

-- An arrangement fee for setting up the second mortgage
+- An arrangement fee for setting up the loan

 - A valuation fee, because the loan is secured by your property